 Baden-Württemberg's qualities as a location of outstanding research is not only apparent in its broad range of universities, but also conspicuous through the large number of eminent national and international research centers based here, which enhance Baden-Württemberg's reputation as one of Europe's major research regions.

-The Helmholtz Association employs 38,000 staff in 18 research centres with a focus on the natural sciences technology, medicine and biology.
+The Helmholtz Association employs more than 40,000 staff in 18 research centres with a focus on the natural sciences technology, medicine and biology.
 The researchers work on solutions to the main, most pressing problems of society, science and business.
 Their strategic, programmed research is focused on six areas: energy, earth and environment, health, matter, key technologies, aerospace and transport.
-With an annual budget in excess of 4 Billion euros the Helmholtz Association is Germany’s largest scientific organisation.
+With an annual budget in excess of 4 billion euros the Helmholtz Association is Germany’s largest scientific organisation.
 With the Karlsruhe Institute for Technology (KIT) and the German Cancer Research Centre (DKFZ), the largest biomedical research Institute in Germany, two Helmholtz centres are based in Baden-Württemberg.

 Others have branches in the state: the six German Centres for Health Research with its nine locations and the German Aerospace Center (DLR) with two locations.
 The DLR carries out comprehensive R&D work in the areas of aerospace, energy, transport and safety.
 Baden-Württemberg is also home to the National Center for Tumour Diseases (NCT) in Heidelberg and the Helmholtz Institute for Electrochemical Energy Storage in Ulm (HIU).

-Founded in 1949, the Fraunhofer Society works with international partners to advance applied Research for the benefit of business and society.
-It receives research contracts from industry, Service companies and public bodies.
+Founded in 1949, the Fraunhofer Society works with international partners to advance applied research for the benefit of business and society.
+It receives research contracts from industry, service companies and public bodies.
 The aim of ist research activities is to transfer its findings into innovative products and services.
-The Fraunhofer Institutes also carry out their own initial Research in order to have an influence on the development of the technology of the future.
+The Fraunhofer Institutes also carry out their own initial research in order to have an influence on the development of the technology of the future.
 Research Topics include health and the environment, protection and safety, mobility and transport, production and services, communication and knowledge and energy and raw materials.
 The Fraunhofer Institutes work together in institute associations and joint research projects and also work closely with external partners such as universities and other research institutions.
 In Baden-Württemberg the Fraunhofer Society is represented by 13 institutions, a field office and three project groups.

 With five Fraunhofer institutions each, Freiburg and Stuttgart are important research locations.
 The Fraunhofer Institute in Freiburg concentrates on studying solid state physics, solar energy systems and the mechanics of materials.
 The Fraunhofer Institute in Stuttgart focuses on industrial engineering and organization; building physics; interfacial engineering and biotechnology; manufacturing engineering and automation; and planning and building.